projecthorus/sondehub-analysis/README.md

 You can also add the `-v` option to get a very verbose output, including the site result for each sonde (often many tens of thousands of lines!).

 Once finished the script will produce a file `binned_sites.json` which contains a dictionary, indexed by station code (refer launchSites.json), with each element containing the serial numbers associated with that site, and the telemetry data for each of those serial numbers.
 To avoid having to reprocess each individual sonde telemetry file each time, you can use the argument `--binnedinput binned_sites.json`.

+Summary data can be re-uploaded to S3 using the --s3_upload option.
+This requires credentials set up in `~/.aws/credentials`.
+So far this has been used to post-process old summary data and add launch site information.

 ### Flight Profile Analysis
 By adding `--postanalysis` the script will analyse the sonde telemetry for each site, calculating the mean and standard deviation for burst altitudes and landing descent rates.